Colour trade mark: United Kingdom

 In the United Kingdom, trade marks consisting of colours or combinations of colours can be registered.
 However, an applicant's ability to register colour trade marks is limited by several considerations, in line with European Union jurisprudence.
 Thus, for example, while a trade mark described simply as a colour is registrable, a trade mark described as consisting "predominantly" of a particular colour is not.
 In a recent case, the High Court of Justice, Court of Chancery held that an application to register such a trade mark was permissible in Société des Produits Nestlé S.A. v.
 Cadbury UK Limited (2012), but on appeal the Court of Appeal reversed the decision in October 2014.

 United States

 In the United States, the United States Court of Appeals ruled in 1985 that Owens Corning had the right to prevent competitors from using the colour pink in their insulation products, thus making Owens Corning the first company in the United States to trademark a colour.
 In 1995, the United States Supreme Court further acknowledged that a colour could be used as a trademark in the case of Qualitex Co. v.
-Jacobson Products Co., Inc., 514 U.S. 159 (1995).
+Jacobson Products Co., Inc..
 The trademark owner must show that the trademark colour has acquired substantial distinctiveness, and the colour indicates source of the goods to which it is applied.